neftjs/neft/index.coffee.md

 **JavaScript standard library so exists**

-This module helps to write applications faster and better, because it collects most commonly used functions.
+This module helps to write applications faster and better.

-It's always important to don't repeating code.
+It collects most commonly used helpers.

 Access it with:
 ```